CausewayTraffic.sg Logo

 Download the Touch 'n Go eWallet app, register with your details, top up your balance, and link it to your VEP account at vep.jpj.gov.my.
 The RM 20 Road Charge is auto-deducted upon entry into Malaysia.

-MyICA is a free mobile app from Singapore's Immigration & Checkpoints Authority.
-It generates a QR code for passport-less immigration clearance at Woodlands and Tuas checkpoints.
-Users report 20–40% faster clearance compared to manual passport scanning.
+MyICA is a free app from Singapore's Immigration & Checkpoints Authority.
+It generates a QR code for passport-less immigration clearance at Woodlands and Tuas.
+ICA says QR clearance has been fully implemented at the land checkpoints since January 2025.
+Motorcyclists and pillion riders who are eligible for the new facial-recognition flow still present a QR code or passport first, then complete biometric verification.

 From 1 January 2027, Singapore's VEP daily fee for foreign cars increases from S$35 to S$50 (motorcycles S$4 to S$7).
 The annual 10 free VEP days and weekday free hours will be removed.
-Foreign vehicles without ERP 2.0 OBU pay a flat daily ERP of S$10.
+From April 1, 2026, foreign vehicles may also opt to install the ERP 2.0 On-Board Unit; without it, a flat-rate ERP charge applies on ERP operational days from 2027 at S$10 for cars and S$3 for motorcycles.

 Weekday traffic follows a "tidal" pattern: the MY→SG direction is heavy from 6:30–9 AM (commuters heading to work in Singapore) and the SG→MY direction is heavy from 5–7:30 PM (workers returning).
 Off-peak weekdays (10 AM–3 PM) are consistently the smoothest periods, with typical crossing times of 10–15 minutes at both checkpoints.
 Tuesday and Wednesday are the lightest weekdays.